linode/docs/docs/guides/platform/disk-images/copying-a-disk-image-over-ssh/index.md

 ### Verify the Disk

-Once the copy has completed, verify it by mounting the image on the receiving machine.
+Once the copy has completed, verify it by mounting the image on the receiving system with the following commands.

-1. Switch users to `root` on receiving machine:
+1. Switch to the `root` user:

         su

-1. Make a directory to mount the disk as:
+1. Make a directory to mount the disk:

         mkdir linode

-1. Mount the disk.
-Replace `linode.img` with the name of the of your Linode's disk.
+1. Mount the disk in the directory created in the previous step.
+Replace `linode.img` with the name of your Linode's disk.

         mount -o loop linode.img linode